 “1875 clearly,” was the surprised reply, “why what year is it by your calculations?”

 Joseph cocked his head, “2000, or at least it was when we came in here.”
-He paused for a moment before continuing, “what do you mean by some might say?”
+He paused for a moment before continuing, “What do you mean by some might say?”

 Elisabeth’s aura sharpened revealing facial features that caused Allan to stare.
 “I am many things in many times.
 In this place I am Elisabeth.”

 The brothers looked at each other.
+Elisabeth was a name they knew.

 “Roll with it?” mouthed Allan.